milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

   | UPLOAD_PATH      | The folder path of the video and will temporarily keep frames & object images from video. | data/example_video |
   | DISTANCE_LIMIT   | Maximum distance to return object information.
 If no result with smaller distance, then return Null as object information. | None |

-  - DATA_PATH & UPLOAD_PATH: modify to your own paths or create folders `src/data/example_object` & `src/data/example_video` for object images & video if use default settings
+  - DATA_PATH & UPLOAD_PATH: modify to your own ABSOLUTE paths for object images & video respectively
-  - DISTANCE_LIMIT: change to some number so that results with smaller distances will not be shown in response
+  - DISTANCE_LIMIT: change to some number so that results with larger distances will not be shown in response

 - **Run the code**